arsbar24/STAT545-hw-Barton-Alistair/hw10/README.md

 ## Makefile

 I used a makefile in order to update my project to make it consistent before any uploads, but my project ended up having a much simpler structure than I anticipated, so I don't think it was necessary strictly speaking.

+## Questions

+There are a couple places where I solved a problem in a way that might be suboptimal:

+* **Ordering grades:** The default way to do this is alphabetically, which puts A ahead of A+.
+I fixed this by converting to GPA via a case-by-case function, but there might be an easier way.

+* **Wrapping around the density kernel:** To figure out how frequent ratings are at different times of the year I converted my dates to a month-day format and gave a density plot.
+The problem with this is that the density plot doesn't account for reviews from January 1st in the density for December 31st, but I don't know how to make this work.

+* **Loading all reviews:** (As mentioned above) RateMyProfessors only displays 20 reviews at a time.
+To load more you have click a button at the bottom of the page.
+I couldn't find out how to scrape these extra results.
+I would've like to have had them.

+## Reflections

+I found this project very interesting, even if the scraping function is a bit mechanical.
+I think I might see this as the most useful thing I learnt in this course as it gives me the tools to investigate a wide range of things under the proper motivation.
+I also enjoyed this assignment because I felt it allowed me to combine a lot of what I learnt in the first half of the course, refreshing my memory.